Meet the Team

 Grief & Bereavement Therapist | Registered Psychotherapist (Qualifying)

-If you’re considering therapy and would like to explore support that feels compassionate and meaningful, I invite you to book a consultation.
-This is a chance to talk through your concerns, ask questions, and see whether working together feels like the right fit.
+If you’re considering therapy and would like to explore support that feels compassionate and meaningful, we invite you to book a free consultation.
+This is a chance to talk through your concerns, ask questions, and see whether working with Nick feels like the right fit.

 Rachel Blake, BCBA, RBA, MPEd.